 Reference management software helps you organise your references so that you insert them into your academic text and create a literature list as you write.

-There are several programs to choose between.
-Lund University offers the programs EndNote and RefWorks.
-EndNote is available via Software Centre, but also in a web version accessible via Databases A-Z. This is also where you find RefWorks, which is completely web based.
+There are several programmes to choose between.
+Lund University offers the programmes EndNote and RefWorks.
+EndNote is available via Software Centre, but also in a web version accessible via Databases A-Z. This is also where you find RefWorks, which is completely web-based.

 There is a library guide for both programmes.
 I the guide, you also get further information about some common reference systems.
 We provide you and your research group with fundamental education in EndNote in the form of a seminar.
 Please contact us to book an appointment!